Names and places altered to protect privacy; A true story, published with permission.

 Setting the Hook

 Danny was about 13 when another boy from school showed him a pornographic magazine for the first time.
 The effect on him was instant and visceral when he looked at the naked woman; it felt like a caged animal roiling inside him.
-Masturbation followed immediately after and these twin demons would torment Danny for nearly three decades and it would be almost as long before Danny realized that in “that” moment, with this beautiful stranger on the page, he felt accepted and loved.
-The guilt would inevitably follow.
-Always, afterward, the “accuser” would remind him that he was a worthless sinner at heart; enmessed in this secret sin that few would know about.
+Masturbation followed immediately after and these twin demons would torment Danny for nearly three decades.
+(It would be almost as long before Danny realized that in “that moment”, with this beautiful stranger on the page in front of him, he felt accepted and loved.)
+The guilt would inevitably follow and always, afterward, “our accuser, that is the Devil” would remind him that he was a worthless sinner at heart; enmessed in this secret sin that few would know about.
 Each time afterward he would feel worse than ever, but always the beautiful sirens would call again.

 Meanwhile, girl after girl accepted him, then soon rejected him and broke his heart.
 And depression began to loom on the horizon.